Aaradhy-Sharma/top-ttt2/README.md

-# top-ttt2
+# top-ttt
-This repo contains the project files for the project Tic Tac Toe as a part of the JavaScript course under The Odin Project.
+This repo contains the project files for the Project Tic Tac Toe, a part of the javaScript course offered by The Odin Project